Blog Fitness 10 Plank Alternatives for When You Want to Switch up Your Core Workout

 2. Russian Twist

-It is suitable for individuals with intermediate core strength who want to improve their rotational power and overall stability.
+It’s suitable for individuals with intermediate core strength who want to improve their rotational power and overall stability.
 The Russian Twist can be incorporated into any core or full-body workout routine.
+However, with this exercise, make sure that you’re doing it with proper form before you add external weight.
+These rotational movements can lead to additional stress on the lower back and when done incorrectly can even lead to lower back injuries.

 How to perform the exercise: